 Since this incident there have been changes in the ways that ride sharing services are insuring drivers and fares, but the services remain unregulated.
 As these services gain popularity and continue to operate in more and more places, there will be additional questions about how they should be monitored.
 It will certainly be interesting to see how different states and cities weigh in on this issue.

-If you have been injured in an automobile accident, please contact the Law Offices of Michael A. DeMayo, L.L.P. for a free case evaluation.
+If you have been injured in an automobile accident, please contact DeMayo Law Offices, L.L.P. for a free case evaluation.
 (877) 333-1000.